 5. When should I book my flights?

-The kick-off event will be at 5PM on Wednesday, June 24 and the conference concludes on Saturday night, June 27.
+The kick-off event will be at 5PM dinner on Wednesday, June 24 and the conference concludes on Saturday night, June 27.

 6. Is parking included?